Planning for Your Test Day

-You will need to check in when you arrive at the test center.
-If you arrive more than 15 minutes after your scheduled appointment time, you may not be admitted, and you may lose your test fee.
+- When you arrive at the test center, you must check in.
+If you arrive more than 15 minutes after your scheduled exam time, you may not be admitted, and you may lose your test fee.

-Every test taker is required to adhere to the Testing Rules & Agreement for the country in which the test is being delivered.
-Please refer to Testing Rules & Agreement specific to the country in which you intend to take the GMAT exam.
-(You will see this again when you check in at the test center.)
-You can review the Testing Rules & Agreement for your country from the right side of this page.
+- Every test taker is required to adhere to the Testing Rules & Agreement for the location in which the test is being delivered.
+You can review the Testing Rules & Agreement for your location.
+View Location Specific Test Center Regulations.

-Test centers do not have large waiting areas.
-If friends or relatives accompany you to the test center, they will not be permitted to wait in the center or contact you while you are taking the test.
+- Friends or relatives who accompany you to the test center are not permitted to wait in the center or contact you while you are taking the test.

-Weapons, including but not limited to firearms, knives, or any object that could be used as a weapon, are prohibited from the test center.
+- Weapons are prohibited from the test center.
 These items are not allowed on the premises and may not be stored in the provided lockers.
-This policy includes off-duty law enforcement officers and persons with conceal and carry permits.
+This policy includes off-duty law enforcement officers and persons that conceal and carry permits.
 Only emergency personnel responding to an incident at a test center are excluded from this policy.

 During the Test

-You have three and a half hours in which to take the GMAT exam, but plan for a total time of approximately four hours.
-You can take two optional breaks—if you exceed the time allowed for them, the extra time will be deducted from your remaining test time.
+- You have three and a half hours in which to take the GMAT exam, but plan for a total time of approximately four hours.
+You can take two optional breaks; if you exceed the time allowed, the extra time will be deducted from your remaining test time.

-Repeated or lengthy departures from your workstation will be documented by the test administrator and reported to Pearson VUE and the Graduate Management Admission Council® (GMAC®).
+- Repeated or lengthy departures from your workstation will be documented by the test administrator and reported to and investigated by Pearson VUE and the Graduate Management Admission Council (GMAC).

 Disruptions in Testing and Potential Compromises